CharlieJT/Simon-Memory-Game/README.md

 allow the player to have an easy understanding of how to play the game.
 Should the player be confused at any point, a 'Game-Info' box has been provided to give an informative description of what features the game has to offer.

+Inviting sounds & bright colours have been added to each pad to give the player a clean distinction between each pad.

+The player has no need for a back button or to reload the page.
+Easy & informaive buttons have been provided at all times to ensure the player has an easy way around the game.